satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 dissemination and continued reappraisal of research in the context of this new knowledge an imperative.

-Despite the advantages of adopting such software engineering practices as agile development in the review process, it may not be practical to immediately adopt the open review process proposed in this article and will require a change of culture that many researchers may resist.
+Despite the advantages of our proposed open review process mentioned above, including rapid dissemination and reappraisal, it may not be practical to immediately adopt the open review process proposed in this article and will require a change of culture that many researchers may resist.
 There is a common sentiment that reviewer anonymity is advantageous, that it: protects social-professional relationships from anger aroused by criticism, allows for greater honesty since there is no concern about repercussions, and increases participation.
 This sentiment may be relevant for reviews of articles prior to publication, but in our proposed post-publication review process that is focused on improving scientific rigor and embracing open discourse, reviewer anonymity is less relevant.
 Some journals have already adopted aspects of our